 Our index post “Translator Training Articles on The Translator’s Studio” will give you a summary of the numerous articles on this blog designed to help you prepare for the Spanish-to-English DipTrans exam.

 If you’re thinking of sitting the DipTrans exam then it’s essential you prepare properly.
-Come and join me on the Advanced Spanish-to-English Translation Course with DipTrans preparation.
+Come and join us on the Advanced Spanish-to-English Translation Course with DipTrans preparation.
 With the most in-depth feedback you’ll ever get on your translations, it’s ideal for people who want to prepare for the exam, but also great for CPD.
-Email me now for more information about the course and to ask for your free level test.
+Get your free level test.